What Douglas Englebart told me

 Defending a multi-button mouse, Englebart explained to the group that immediate learnability should not always be the goal of a hardware device or a software interface.
 In many circumstances an effective interface may be complicated and challenging to learn.
 Englebart offered the keyboard as an example of a complicated input device.
 It takes considerable time and effort to learn touch-typing, he said, but once mastered, you’ll enjoy a lifetime of fast text input.

-Your interface should also provide an easy introduction, and plenty of power when needed.
+That doesn’t mean your interface designs can’t also provide an easy introduction at first, and plenty of power when needed.
 The Macintosh embraces both of attributes beautifully.
 I try to incorporate this thinking into my products.
 Flinto is reasonably straightforward, but shortcut keys exist for almost every common command.
-TaskTXT has many shortcuts as well as a VIM mode setting.
+TaskTXT is immediately familiar, but has many shortcuts as well as a VIM mode setting.

 Take a moment to appreciate the contributions Engelbart made to human-computer interaction.
 Read his biography, and read his obituary in the New York Times.
 Next time you design an interface, consider whether it needs an extra button, for Mr. Engelbart.